George Washington University welcomes graduates back for first in-person commencement since pandemic

 Student representatives SJ Matthews from the Class of 2020 and Naseem Haamid from the Class of 2021 also addressed the new graduates.
 “Let’s continue to dream the biggest dream because one day we will make it to the mountaintop,” Haamid said.

-Graduates, families and relatives said they walked away the National Mall with feelings of hope and uncertainty about what is yet to come next.
-Many former students have already found jobs and are looking forward to starting a professional career.
+Graduates, families and relatives said they walked away from the Mall with feelings of hope and uncertainty about what is yet to come.
+Many former students have found jobs and are looking forward to building their careers.
 Some saw the ceremony as a way to move on from the rough path of the pandemic.

-“I feel like I needed to close out this season of my life in order to really embrace the next, ” said Cidney Robinson, 25, who earned a degree in public health in 2020.
+“I feel like I needed to close out this season of my life in order to really embrace the next,” said Cidney Robinson, 25, who earned a degree in public health in 2020.